 Error Message: "Port disconnected by the remote computer."

 Explanation & Solution: This error is typically associated with dial-up connections, and it means that the VPN connection can’t be achieved since a port isn’t open.
 It means that your first action should be to check if your firewall is blocking your traffic.
-Also, note that the port 1723 needs to be open, and the protocol 47 needs to be enabled with the firewall configuration settings.
+Also, note that port 1723 needs to be open, and protocol 47 needs to be enabled with the firewall configuration settings.

 21. VPN Error Code 633

 Error Message: "The modem is already in use or is not configured properly."